thaerrm/Visitor-Pattern/README.md

 Defining a new operation required changing the elements, in this case, it would require the doctor and nurse to be changed.

 Solution:
-The object structure being those being visited, calls the visitor operation( patient), and visits each elements(doctor, nurse)
+The object structure of those visited, calls the visitor operation( patient), and visits each elements(doctor, nurse).

 To Run:

 Clone this repository to your local device.